5 Essential Tips for Setting Digital Marketing Goals

 3. Apply SEO Best Practices

 A lot of what you’ll be doing with your digital marketing will be creative work.
-There is, however, a degree of work you need to do that is not as exciting.
-For many small business owners, SEO falls into this category.
+But there is a degree of work you need to do that might not be as exciting.
+For many business owners, SEO falls into this category.

 4. Conduct Regular Digital Marketing Evaluations

 Setting a goal and checking back in a year later is a recipe for disaster.
 A lot can transpire when you leave your online presence unattended and without evaluation.
 Checking your progress regularly will help keep you on track and allow you to make necessary adjustments.

 A monthly digital marketing evaluation is a good start for broader goals.
 Monthly evaluations can give you sufficient time to gather data and make changes for things like online sales and SEO.
 Paid ad campaigns and content metrics may require more frequent revisiting.